logos-innovation-lab/waku-objects-playground/DEVELOPERS.md

 External objects need to expose some [metadata](#metadata) so that they can be used in a host application.
 The `objectId` is usually the name of the `npm` package, so there must be a `name`, `description` and logo exposed as an SVG file.
 The `name` and `description` is expected to be exposed in a `metadata.json` file in the `object` folder of the package, along with an `index.js` file that contains the code for the object.
 The sandbox example project provides an example how to do this.

-Because there is only one `index.js` is loaded the object may decide if it is rendering a chat widget or a standalone view by querying the style class information of the top-level element called `app`
+Because there is only one `index.js` is loaded the object may decide if it is rendering a chat widget or a standalone view by querying the style class information of the top-level element called `app`:

 ```typescript
 document.getElementById('app').class // 'chat' | 'standalone'